George Lombard: Personal life

-George's late mother, Posy Lombard, of Weston, Massachusetts, who died in a car accident with his grandfather at the wheel when he was 10 years old, was a noted white civil rights activist and associate of Dr. Martin Luther King Jr. The Civil Rights Movement Archive lists Posy Lombard on its In Memory page.
-His maternal grandfather taught at the Harvard Business School for 41 years and was the school's former senior dean and professor of human relations.
+Lombard is of biracial heritage and was born and raised in Atlanta, Georgia.
+His mother, Posy Lombard of Weston, Massachusetts, was a notable civil rights activist and associate of Dr. Martin Luther King Jr. She is commemorated on the "In Memory" page of the Civil Rights Movement Archive.
+His maternal grandfather, George Francis Fabyan Lombard, taught at the Harvard Business School for 41 years and was the school's former senior dean and professor of human relations.

-Lombard has two sons, George Jr. and Jacob, who are both athletes.
-George Jr. was drafted in the first round of the 2023 MLB draft by the New York Yankees with whom he signed.
+Lombard has two sons, George Jr. and Jacob, both of whom are shortstops.
+George Jr. was drafted in the first round of the 2023 MLB draft by the New York Yankees; he joined the major league club in August 2026.
+Jacob was drafted in the first round of the 2026 MLB draft by the Miami Marlins.